 AI Skill parameters

-5. Test your AI Skill with the AI Guardrails.
+7. Get reponse: Use Get reponse to preview the result using the selected Model connection.
+You can test your AI Skill with the AI Guardrails.
 Use the Test with AI Guardrail option to simulate the impact of selected guardrails on your prompts and model responses.
 If a guardrail is chosen, the prompt will be scanned for toxicity and sensitive data.
 If no guardrails are selected, no guardrail evaluations will be performed on the prompts.

 Note: To use Test with AI Guardrail, the AI Guardrails must be enabled in the global admin settings and you will need View AI Guardrails and View Settings permissions.
 You can review the audit trail within AI Governance for a detailed record of each test.